dabernathy89/gravity-forms-personality-quiz-add-on/readme.md

 Install from the WordPress dashboard, or upload the unzipped folder to your plugins directory.

 ### Changelog
+1.1.2 - Add overall result for numeric quizzes with multiple categories

 1.1.1 - Code cleanup

 1.1.0 - New feature: you can use the quiz merge tags in other form fields (such as hidden fields) now.
 This is useful for in conjunction with add-ons that use field values for conditional logic but do not support merge tags.